Best gaming mouse 2023: the top wired and wireless gaming mice

 The best gaming mouse for big hands

 For those after a great mouse that doesn't break the bank and offers loads of extra features, it simply doesn't get much better than the Corsair Ironclaw RGB.
-Not only is its large, contoured shape super comfortable to use over periods of time, but its weight of 105g and responsive sensor make it lovely and fast in the hand, too.
+Not only is its large, contoured shape very comfortable to use over periods of time, but its weight of 105g and responsive sensor make it lovely and fast in the hand, too.

 Read more in our Corsair Ironclaw RGB review

-The best gaming mouse for small hands
+The best gaming mice for small hands

 The best MMO gaming mouse